DataDock/datadock/BUILDING.md

 - Fill out local config in `/src/DataDock.Web/appsettings.development.json` (create if none exists, this file is excluded from git)

+- Fill out local config in `/src/DataDock.Worker/appsettings.development.json` (create if none exists, this file is excluded from git)

 If developing using Visual Studio Code, add these tasks to your `tasks.json`:

 ```json